paritytech/parity-bridges-common/docs/high-level-overview.md

 target_runtime::Call::Balances(target_runtime::pallet_balances::Call::transfer(recipient, amount))
 ```

 When sending a `Call` it must first be SCALE encoded and then sent to the source chain.
+The `Call`
-The `Call` is then delivered by the message lane delivery mechanism from the source chain to the
+is then delivered by the message lane delivery mechanism from the source chain to the target chain.
-target chain.
+When a message is received the inbound message lane on the target chain will try and decode the
-When a message is received the inbound message lane on the target chain will try and decode the message payload into a `Call` enum.
-If it's successful it will be dispatched after we
+message payload into a `Call` enum.
+If it's successful it will be dispatched after wecheck that the
-check that the weight of the call does not exceed the weight declared by the sender.
-The relayer pays fees
+weight of the call does not exceed the weight declared by the sender.
+The relayer pays fees for
-for executing the transaction on the target chain, but her costs should be covered by the sender on the
+executing the transaction on the target chain, but her costs should be covered by the sender on the
 source chain.

 When dispatching messages there are three Origins which can be used by the target chain: